That is why creating a catchy headline for your content is necessary.

 The Importance of Headlines.

-Headlines are not simply used as the title of your work; they are used so that readers can easily identify the content within the piece, the relevancy of the piece, and whether or not the content is going to be interesting and informative
+Headlines are not just used as the title of your work; they are used so that readers can easily identify the content within the piece, the relevancy of the piece, and whether or not the content is going to be interesting and informative.

 A headline affects your content’s readability, searchability, and virality.
-This being said, your content’s headline need to be incorporated into your digital marketing strategies.
+This being said, your content’s headline needs to be incorporated into your digital marketing strategies.
 Here’s why:

-- Search Engine Optimization– The higher your content is ranked on the search engine results page is directly correlated to your content’s click-through rate.
+- Search Engine Optimization– The higher your content is ranked on the search engine results page, the more likely it is that readers will click on it.
 This means that you need to consider keyword searches when drafting quality headlines.
 The keywords chosen within the headline determines where it ranks in the results page of a search engine.
 The easier it is to search for your content, the easier it is for readers to find.

 - Virality– Headlines are not the only reason why content goes viral, but they do significantly increase the chances of that happening.
 Although you may have created great quality content, it is the headline that captures the attention of the masses.

 Your content will never have the chance of being seen by anyone if the readers can’t find it.
 Be very meticulous when drafting your headlines.
-They should include keywords that not only describe the content within the piece, but also for the purpose to increase the searchability so readers can find your content.
+They should include keywords that not only describe the content within the piece but also increase the searchability so readers can find your content.

 Create Powerful Headlines.